 Turo Directed Share Program

-That means hosts and guests can invest in the IPO by acquiring shares the evening before the IPO and participating in any gains or losses during the first day of trading.
+That means hosts might have a chance to invest in the IPO by acquiring shares the evening before the IPO and participating in any gains or losses during the first day of trading.

-Here is the exact wording quoted from the December 2022 SEC S-1 filing.
-As the IPO approaches, underwriters will update the filing with more specific information (filling in the red blanks).
+Here is the exact wording quoted from the August 2024 SEC S-1 filing.
+As the IPO approaches, underwriters will update the filing with more specific information.

 Consider investing in the Turo Directed Share Program as a privilege.
 You are not entitled to participate, and you have no obligation to participate.